kboghe/NordVPN-switcher/README.md

 ```
 ![resulting output option 2](https://static.wixstatic.com/media/707176_006e832eae5f48c7bb3fabdefd18b61c~mv2.gif)

-This option is only relevant for Linux users who wish to execute additional settings such as enabling killswitch etc. Executing these settings is not an available option on Windows machines.
+This option is only relevant for Linux users who wish to execute additional settings such as enabling killswitch etc. Executing these additional settings is not an available option on Windows machines.

 **Option 3: save settings and just use rotate on each run**